 In the absence of writings by Kandinsky about On White II, here’s what we do know.
 Auf Weiss II, as it’s called in the original German, was painted while Wassily Kandinsky while in staying in Weimar, between February and April of 1923.
 We know that Kandinsky was fully obsessed with the impact that color and form had on human psychology.
 At the time of it’s painting, Kandinsky was teaching courses on design theory at the Bauhaus school, and writing the book he would publish three years later called Point and Line to Plane.
 And perhaps most significantly, we know that on returning to his home at the Bauhaus in Dessau, Kandinsky mounted the canvas in a place of honor in his dining room.
 So what is happening in On White II?
 We may never know, but we know that Kandinsky was pleased with it.

 Got questions, comments or corrections about On White II?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "On White II," in Obelisk Art History, Published January 18, 2016; last modified May 19, 2021, http://arthistoryproject.com/artists/wassily-kandinsky/on-white-ii/.